alxwen711/pythonCompetitiveLibrary/CONTRIBUTING.md

 #### Important note about list declaration
 If you are declaring a variable as a `list`, even if you know it will always be a `list[int]` or `list[list]` or `list[x]` just declare it as a `list` only. `list[list]` apparently has consistency issues and results in runtime error on the PyPy3 compiler.

+### Comments

+Brief 1 line comments within the code work best for explaining.
+If something in the code needs more comment lines then it's best to place it in the starting documentation block at the top of each file.

+### Naming Conventions

+Some people like to use 1 character variable names to make the code as brief as possible.
+For shorter code or less important variables this is fine, but for larger variables I find it more clear to describe each varible with a full word or abbreviation.
+No need to name a variable too long like `SecondFibMemoryStorageValueIterator`.
+For function names, do not use single letter function names.
+The function names actually have to be long enough to understand and have to be different from each other across ALL files.
+That means if a function is named `test()` in `testexample.py`, then no other file should use `test` as a function name as the main use for this library is quick copy and paste functions for various tasks.
+Having two functions with the same name is trivially problematic.